michielbdejong/documents/nlnet-grant.md

 - the perfect one: NLnet finances the standard and the implementation.
 - if it is not possible, we ask NLnet to kindly finance the standard, and we take care of financing the implementation through crowdfunding and freelance.

-In the latter case, the stable release of the implementation would be delayed by at least one month (time to prepare crowdfunding campaign) if the crowdfunding is successful.
+In the later case, the stable release of the implementation would be delayed by at least one month (time to prepare crowdfunding campaign) if the crowdfunding is successful.
 Or many months in case we have to freelance to finish the project.

 ## 7. Project risks

 ###  7.1.
 HSP / existing store Adoption

 If the standard is too complicated to set up, or it involves too much changes to their existing infrastructure, HSP and existing stores will not adopt the standard.
 So we have to aim at simplicity.
 We might also need to implement some sort of traduction of already existing store manifest files.
-This way we can have an easy implementation for the already existing app store.
+This way we can have an easy implementation for the already existing stores.

 To mitigate this risk, we really need to focus on involving the community as soon as possible during the project.
 The sooner the better.
 And we also need to involve as many different actors as possible, i.e. for-profit HSP, associatives HSP, existing FOSIA store.